Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Quantum Simulation in the Light Front

-Introducing a momentum cut-off as in equation~\eqref{pokeQ} is also easily accomplished within the second-quantized formalism.
+The dependence of the PDF on the probing scale~$\Qtransf^2$ is introduced by imposing a momentum cut-off as in equation~\eqref{pokeQ}.
+This is also easily accomplished within the second-quantized formalism.
 Indeed, since the Fock states are the eigenstates of the free Hamiltonian, calculating the quantity on the LHS of~\eqref{pokeQ} can be achieved by running the phase estimation algorithm for the free Hamiltonian.
 It only remains to introduce an ancillary register storing the information on whether the particular Fock state has to be kept in the expansion.